fuzzylogicxx/forex-web-app/README.md

 With regard to JavaScript: rather than defaulting to a framework-based solution, my approach is to consider each task on its merits.
 For this job I felt that a lightweight vanilla/native JavaScript solution, making use of ES2015+ modern APIs, was both sufficient and better performing by being less bloated.

+Notes:
-Note: the primary JavaScript file is `app/assets/javascripts/main/main.js` while the Sass files are in `app/assets/stylesheets/`.
+- the primary JavaScript file is `app/assets/javascripts/main/main.js`
+- the Sass files are in `app/assets/stylesheets/`.

 ## Running the app locally